No League in your community? Start one!

 Here are 4 steps to follow to form a League using the League at large process:

 Step 1.
 Learn about the League of Women Voters

-- Follow the LWVUS, LWVTX or and other local Leagues on social media.
+- Follow LWVUS, LWVTX, and a local Texas League on social media.

 - Find at least four other people who share your interest in starting a new League in your community and ask them to join as a state member and write in the county, city, or community where your group is starting a League.

 - From this group of people, form a Leadership Team consisting of a chairperson (who speaks for the League) and at least two other team members.